MAGIC-AI4Med/Deep-DxSearch/README.md

-If you encounter any question, please raise a issue in this repository or contact three-world@sjtu.edu.cn
+If you encounter any question, please raise a issue in this repository or directly contact three-world@sjtu.edu.cn